danielharrell/does_music_move/does_music_move.md

 every moment of its motion.
 The melody is rather a temporal whole, that space cannot then contain, at *any* moment of its motion.
-For at any moment, at most, space will contain only one note of the melody.
+For at any moment, at most, space can contain only one note of the melody rather than the whole of the melody.
 But this means, speaking strictly if nonsensically, that there is no melody to be heard, in the space we hear it move.
 When I say we hear a leap in "Twinkle, Twinkle" from the